Niceifenma/Cash-and-Carry-Online-Stores-Dashboard/README.md

 - The Consumer segment consistently drove the highest profits, with Office Supplies leading in profit contribution each year.

 #### 6. Profit Analysis by Order Priority
 - Medium-priority consistently contributed the most to profit across all four years.
-Conversely, the Low priority level contributed the least to profit in each year.
+Conversely, the Low priority level contributed the least to profit each year.
+Medium-priority orders likely performed better in profit because they balance customer expectations and operational costs, allowing for efficient processing without the additional expenses associated with high-priority handling.
+In contrast, high-priority orders may incur higher costs for expedited services, reducing overall profitability.

 ---

 ### Category III: Discount Analysis